How to Understand the Cash Flow Statement

 For example, cash flow statements can reveal what phase a business is in: whether it’s a rapidly growing startup or a mature and profitable company.
 It can also reveal whether a company is going through transition or in a state of decline.

-Cash flow is typically depicted as being positive (the business is taking in more cash than it’s expending) or negative (the business is spending more cash than it’s receiving).
+The Cash Flow Statement is typically depicted as being positive (the business is taking in more cash than it’s expending) or negative (the business is spending more cash than it’s receiving).

 Positive Cash Flow